 There are ways to get by cheaply

-Despite Switzerland being so insanely expensive, there are ways that you can cut costs when you travel.
+Despite being so insanely expensive, there are ways that you can cut costs when you travel Switzerland.
 Most of my tips aren’t specific to just Switzerland, but to traveling cheaper in general.

 - Move less: Unless you built an invisible jet made out of rainbows and runs on unicorn poop it is going to cost you to move around.
 Like anywhere, the more you move the more it costs.
 Rail, bus, and car rentals aren’t cheap in Switzerland so if you are on a budget I would suggest picking just a few top places that you want to see and take time exploring those places in depth.
 If you find you have to move try using the car sharing economy, buses, or hitchhiking if you feel comfortable.

 - Eat vegetarian at grocery stores: If you’re going out for a meal it’s going to cost you at least 20-30 CHF to eat.
 Shopping for your own meals and cooking is going to be the cheapest way to eat.
 Migro and Co-Op are the main supermarkets in Switzerland and some sell ready-made meals if you don’t have a kitchen to cook.
 Meat is also expensive in Switzerland so consider giving up meat while you’re there!
 (Not to mention its bad for the environment and linked to cancer, but that’s just why we’re vegetarian)

 - Drink the tap water: Save plastic and money and don’t buy bottled water in Switzerland.
 Tap water is perfectly safe to drink!
 Here are some of our favorite travel water bottles.